5 Awesome Places to Get Your Eat & Drink on in Boulder, CO

 An order of beignets is pretty much required.

-I visited during a Monday morning and it was the perfect place to have a farewell meal with my dad and sister.
-Oh and the food?
-It was ridiculously good.
-Obviously you can’t go here without ordering the beignets (delicious fried dough sprinkled with powdered sugar).
-Their Southern-inspired menu also features everything from praline waffles to shrimp and grits with spicy andouille sausage.
+Obviously, you can’t go here without ordering the beignets (delicious fried dough sprinkled with powdered sugar).
+But you’ll be tempted by everything else on their Southern-inspired menu, too, which also features everything from praline waffles to shrimp and grits with spicy andouille sausage.

 Mustard’s Last Stand